Don't miss any new articles and instead receive them in your inbox as soon as they become available.

 Green phase is the whatever comes phase, the facilitator should start it by presenting the topic and signal loose expectations as a guideline.
 A smart option would be to include that information in the meeting agenda sent before the meeting itself.
 They should ask each participant to work autonomously to come up with their ideas.
 Working alone ensures different perspectives emerge, instead of following the group consensus.
 It's a very important aspect: the green phase is best done alone.
 The facilitator should estimate half of the time for this part of the meeting, but shouldn't announce time progress, as it could stifle the creativity and rush or stress participants.
 Any amount of ideas are acceptable, even ideas that are the opposite or feel almost impossible.
 The green phase is about meeting the mind to roam creatively free.

 Red phase is the analysis phase.
 Its goal is not to criticize or discredit the ideas, but to have a mindful and kind evaluation one by one:

 - what is the cost and effort required to make it happen?

 - could anything be added to the idea?

 Every participant should consider each idea and propose their feedback, which should be carefully documented by the facilitator and stored for meeting documentation.
 No idea should be discarded yet — it will be a task for a decision meeting.

-A good idea is to have a clear agenda and sharing the guideline before the meeting to let the participants start their creative thinking ahead of the meeting.
+A good idea is to have a clear agenda and share the guideline before the meeting to let the participants start their creative thinking ahead of the meeting.

-Brainstorming meetings are our favorite form of meetings.
-With a bit of discipline and smart facilitation and kindness they can bring amazing results and best of all: feel like fun!
+Brainstorming meetings are our favorite form of meeting.
+With a bit of discipline and smart facilitation and kindness, they can bring amazing results and best of all: feel like fun!